-In further education Colleges, all arrangements for overseas travel must be approved by the Executive of Finance in advance of committing the College to those arrangements or confirmation of any travel bookings.
+In further education Colleges, all arrangements for overseas travel must be approved by the Chief Financial Operations Officer in advance of committing the College to those arrangements or confirmation of any travel bookings.
 Arrangements for overseas travel by the CEO/Principal or members of the governing body shall be approved by the Chair of the governing body.
 Arrangements for travel by the chair shall be approved by the governing body.